 Students can start by carefully reading about each life process, such as nutrition, respiration, etc.

 It is also important to learn the organs involved in the processes.
-Students can prepare notes by using Life Processes in Animals Class 7 NCERT Solutions.
+Students can prepare notes by using the NCERT Solutions Class 7 Science Chapter 9 Life Processes in Animals.

 They can prepare the flow charts to know the sequence of processes, like how food is digested, and how oxygen is transported.

 Practice the diagrams of the digestive and respiratory systems to give the answers clearly.
-Well-labelled diagrams are included in the Life Processes in Animals Class 7 PDF.
+Well-labelled diagrams are included in the Life Processes in Animals Class 7 questions and answers.

 Regular revision and solving textbook exercises will help them to increase confidence and knowledge.